Ellendale’s oldest attraction is the Opera House. Built in 1909, it has a seating capacity of 1,000 patrons.

 North Dakota grows more sunflowers than any other state.

 Kenmare is the Goose Capital of North Dakota.
 Kenmare is the hunting haven of the north, with an annual snow goose count of over 400,000 birds.

 If you are in a covered wagon, it is legal to shoot an Indian on horseback.

 The town of Rugby is the geographical center of North America.
 A tall stone obelisk marks the location.

-North Dakota is the only state in the nation to never have an earthquake.
+North Dakota is the only state in the nation never to have an earthquake.

-Sitting Bull Burial State Historic Site located on the western edge of Fort Yates marks the original grave of the Hunkpapa Sioux leader.
-During the Ghost Dance unrest of 1890 an attempt was made to arrest him at his home on the Grand River in South Dakota, and a skirmish ensued in which Sitting Bull was killed.
+Sitting Bull Burial State Historic Site, located on the western edge of Fort Yates, marks the original grave of the Hunkpapa Sioux leader.
+During the Ghost Dance unrest of 1890, an attempt was made to arrest him at his home on the Grand River in South Dakota, and a skirmish ensued in which Sitting Bull was killed.